Model turned activist Waris Dirie says world is ignoring the crime of FGM

 “It is not fair that so much abuse is going on and the world just sits back and just says: ‘Yes, yes, we know it is a culture,” Dirie said.

-It was not only a women’s problem, and not confined to a few countries but widely practised by immigrants, she added.
+It was not only a women’s problem, and not confined to a few countries but widely practiced by immigrants, she added.

 “This is really a terrible abuse against children and a crime.
 And I cannot repeat it enough, and I cannot say it enough and I just want the world to seriously recognize this and to do something about it because enough is enough,” she said.

-Note: (Editor’s note: contains language that some readers may find offensive in paragraph 7)